 As in the AAMI trial, ispronicline was well tolerated in the MCI trial, with only one serious adverse event reported.
 A subject who had a history of an abnormally slow heart rate lost consciousness and was hospitalized approximately one-and-one-half weeks following the end of the dosing phase of the trial.
 We do not believe that this adverse event was related to ispronicline.
 Subjects in the 100mg dose group of the trial showed improvements on four of the CDR factors.
 The results on the power of attention factor, with a p-value of 0.042, and the episodic memory factor, with a p-value of 0.044, were statistically significant.
 The other factors on which we observed improvement in the 100mg dose group were working memory, with a p-value of 0.070, and speed of memory, with a p-value of 0.100.
-Subjects in the 50mg dose group of the trial did not show improvement.
+Subjects in the 50mg dose group of the trial who received ispronicline did not show improvement and subjects who received placebo performed better than subjects who received ispronicline on the working memory and speed of memory factors.

 Plans for Future Development in Alzheimer's Disease.
-We believe that the positive effects that we observed on the cognitive measures assessed in our completed Phase II clinical trials of ispronicline indicate that ispronicline has the potential to be an effective treatment for Alzheimer's disease, both as a standalone treatment and as an add-on therapy.
+We believe that the positive effects that we observed on the cognitive measures assessed in our completed Phase II clinical trials of ispronicline indicate that ispronicline has the potential to be an effective treatment for Alzheimer's disease, both as a stand-alone treatment and as an add-on therapy.
 Our belief is based in part on the results of our Phase II clinical trial of ispronicline in persons with MCI and the suspected relationship between MCI and Alzheimer's disease.
 Researchers have estimated that between 10% and 15% of persons with MCI are diagnosed with Alzheimer's disease each year.
-In addition, 80% of persons with MCI who participated in a third-party study were diagnosed with Alzheimer's disease within six years of being diagnosed with MCI.
-These data suggest that there may be a disease progression from MCI to Alzheimer's disease.
+In addition, 80% of persons with MCI who participated in a third-party study were diagnosed with Alzheimer's disease.
 Moreover, scientists have suggested that episodic memory is the earliest deficit that an Alzheimer's disease patient suffers.
 Published third-party studies have shown that tests that assess episodic memory best distinguish persons with Alzheimer's disease from unimpaired elderly persons.
 As described above, we observed positive effects on the episodic memory factor in both of our previous Phase II clinical trials of ispronicline in persons with AAMI and MCI.

 We plan to initiate a double-blind, placebo controlled Phase II clinical trial of ispronicline for the treatment of mild Alzheimer's disease in mid-2005.
 We expect to include in the trial approximately 250 patients who were recently diagnosed with Alzheimer's disease for the first time, who have not previously taken medication for Alzheimer's disease and who score within specified ranges on the Mini-Mental Status Exam and the global Clinical Dementia Rating scale, standardized tests often used to characterize the severity of Alzheimer's disease.
 The co-primary outcome measures of the trial will be an updated 13-item version of the Alzheimer's Disease Assessment Scale-cognitive subscale, or ADAS-Cog, the measure most often used to assess the efficacy of drugs for Alzheimer's disease, and a subject global improvement scale.
 The updated version of ADAS-Cog contains three more items than the original version of ADAS-Cog.
 The additional three items are designed to enhance the sensitivity of the measure for evaluation of less impaired patients.
 We also plan to include a cognitive test battery in the trial as a secondary measure.
+We expect the results of the trial to be available in the second half of 2006.